Strong Bond Project

 Where Do Puppies and Kittens Come From?

-According to Priconomics.com, American families keep approximately 165 million dogs and cats as pets, and seventeen million Americans acquire a pet each year.
-The majority of these come from outside of formal channels.
-Forty two percent of pets are acquired from an acquaintance, and an additional 14% are strays - mostly cats (there are 70 million plus stray cats and dogs in America).
+According to Priconomics.com, American families keep approximately 165 million dogs and cats as pets, and seventeen million Americans acquire a new pet each year.
+The majority of these animals come from outside of formal channels.
+Forty-two percent of pets are acquired from an acquaintance, and an additional 14% are strays - mostly cats (there are 70 million plus stray cats and dogs in America).

 Understanding the Surender problem